boldbi/bold-bi-docs/docs/site-administration/user-directory-settings/active-directory/index.md

 This section explains how to configure Active Directory with the Bold BI server and how to schedule the synchronization of users and groups from the Active Directory.

-You can explore the Active Directory in detail here,
+You can explore the Active Directory settings in detail here:

 [Active Directory Settings](/site-administration/user-directory-settings/active-directory/active-directory/)

 [Active Directory Synchronization Schedule](/site-administration/user-directory-settings/active-directory/active-directory-synchronization-schedule/)

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.